-If you are reading this teaching on the Sabbath for the first time, it is my desire that you see the law, and this particular law, as lovable.
+If you are reading this teaching on the Sabbath for the first time, it is my desire that you see the law, and this particular law, as loveable.
 A loving God gave us His law so that we could be the best of who He's created us to be.
-Christian, take the commandment to keep the Sabbath holy and drive it so deeply into your heart that you would see the beauty of what God has prescribed for you.
-May you also have the peace and freedom when necessity comes, and the opportunity for piety and mercy, to work hard on the Lord's Day.
+Christian, take the commandment to keep the Sabbath holy and drive it so deeply into our hearts that we would see the beauty of what God has prescribed for us.
+May we also have the peace and freedom when necessity comes, and the opportunity for piety and mercy arises, to work hard on the Lord's Day.
 May we eagerly anticipate the Sabbath as a reminder of how desperately we need a Savior and allow that need to lead us to Jesus.
 May we all embrace the beauty of the law, and may it become the delight of our heart.
+The Lovable Law